astroud/palindrome/readme.md

 # Phrase object (with palindrome detector)

-This is a sample NPM module created in [*Learn Enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial) by Michael Hartl.
+This is a sample NPM module created in Michael Hartl's [*Learn Enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial).

 The module can be used as follows: